 5.3.5.5.1 General

 The network configures the UE with Master Cell Group (MCG), and zero or one Secondary Cell Group (SCG).
-In EN-DC, the MCG is configured as specified in TS 36.331 [10].
+In (NG)EN-DC, the MCG is configured as specified in TS 36.331 [10], and for NE-DC, the SCG is configured as specified in TS 36.331 [10].
 The network provides the configuration parameters for a cell group in the CellGroupConfig IE.

 The UE performs the following actions based on a received CellGroupConfig IE: